HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 6. Station Control/section 6-7 Interference and Troubleshooting.md

 #### Types of Interference

+> **Key Information:** *Radio frequency interference (RFI) can be caused by fundamental overload, harmonics, and spurious emissions.* These are all potential sources of interference to other devices.

 1. Radio Frequency Interference (RFI): This is unwanted radio signals interfering with your desired signal.
 It can come from various sources, including:
    - Other radio transmitters
    - Electronic devices